Chapter 5:

 John 14.8-10

 Philip said to him: "Lord, show us the Father, and it is enough for us."
-Jesus said to him: "Have I been with you men so long a time, and yet, Philip, you have not come to know me?
-He that has seen me has seen the Father [also].
+Jesus said to him: "Even after I have been with you men for such a long time, Philip, have you not come to know me?
+Whoever has seen me has seen the Father also.
 How is it you say, 'Show us the Father'?
 Do you not believe that I am in union with the Father and the Father is in union with me?
-The things I say to you men I do not speak of my own originality; but the Father who remains in union with me is doing his works.
+The things I say to you I do not speak of my own originality, but the Father who remains in union with me is doing his works.

 Rev 12.7-9

-And war broke out in heaven: Michael and his angels battled with the dragon, and the dragon and its angels battled, but it did not prevail, neither was a place found for them any longer in heaven.
+And war broke out in heaven: Michael and his angels battled with the dragon, and the dragon and its angels battled, but they did not prevail, nor was a place found for them any longer in heaven.
 So down the great dragon was hurled, the original serpent, the one called Devil and Satan. . .

 Daniel 10.13

-[An angel tells Daniel:] But the [demon] prince of the royal realm of Persia was standing in opposition to me for twenty-one days, and, look!
-Michael, one of the foremost princes, came to help me; and I, for my part, remained there beside the kings of Persia.
+[An angel tells Daniel:] But the [demon] prince of the royal realm of Persia was standing in opposition to me for 21 days.
+But then Michael, one of the foremost [spirit] princes, came to help me; and I remained there beside the kings of Persia.

 Daniel 12.1

-And during that time Michael will stand up, the great prince who is standing in behalf of the sons of your people.
-And there will certainly occur a time of distress such as has not been made to occur since there came to be a nation until that time.
+During that time Michael will stand up, the great prince who is standing in behalf of your people.
+And there will occur a time of distress such as has not occurred since there came to be a nation until that time.
 And during that time your people will escape, every one who is found written down in the book.

 Phil 2.6-8

-Although he was existing in God's form, [he] gave no consideration to a seizure [a grab for power, like Satan tried], namely, that he should be equal to God.
-No, but he emptied himself and took a slave's form and came to be in the likeness of men.
-More than that, when he found himself in fashion as a man, he humbled himself and became obedient as far as death, yes, death on an execution post.
+Although he was existing in God's form, he gave no consideration to a seizure [a grab for power, like Satan tried], namely, that he should be equal to God.
+No, but he emptied himself and took a slave's form and became human.
+More than that, when he came as a man, he humbled himself and became obedient as far as death, yes, death on an execution post.

 The King James reads, "Who, being in the form of God, thought it not robbery to be equal to God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of man. . ."